Keeping you ahead of the deadline!

 When is the deadline to submit paper form 1099-MISC to the IRS?

-The deadline for submitting the paper version of Form 1099-MISC to the IRS is February 28th.
+The deadline for submitting the paper version of Form 1099-MISC to the IRS is Friday, February 28th, 2025.

 When is the deadline to e-file form 1099-MISC to the IRS?

-Are there state requirements for Form 1099-MISC?
+Are there state‑level filing rules for Form 1099‑MISC?

 When is the recipient deadline for Form 1099-MISC?